 At the end of 14.7.2 paragraph 7, add the following:

 If an entity is the subject of both an explicit instantiation declaration and an explicit instantiation definition in the same translation unit, the definition shall follow the declaration.
 An entity that is the subject of an explicit instantiation declaration and that is also used in the translation unit shall be the subject of an explicit instantiation definition somewhere in the program; otherwise the program is ill-formed, no diagnostic required.
-[Note: this rule does apply to inline functions even though an explicit instantiation declaration of such an entity has no other normative effect.
-This is needed to ensure that if the address of an inline function is taken in a translation unit in which the implementation chose to suppress the out-of-line body, that another translation unit will supply the body. --end note] An explicit instantiation declaration shall not name a specialization of a template with internal linkage.
+[Note: This rule does apply to inline functions even though an explicit instantiation declaration of such an entity has no other normative effect.
+This is needed to ensure that if the address of an inline function is taken in a translation unit in which the implementation chose to suppress the out-of-line body, another translation unit will supply the body. --end note] An explicit instantiation declaration shall not name a specialization of a template with internal linkage.